 Ants are common household pests.
 Throughout many areas of Canada, you will find several species of ants, some of which invade homes.
 One such species of ant is the carpenter ant.
-Carpenter ants can cause structural damages to homes since they chew through wood to build their nests and knowing how to get rid of ants in your bathroom can protect your investment.
+Carpenter ants can cause structural damage to homes since they chew through wood to build their nests and knowing how to get rid of ants in your bathroom can protect your investment.

-A colony of carpenter ants have similar replication behaviors to several other species of ants.
+A colony of carpenter ants has similar replication behaviours to several other species of ants.
 The first step is for the colony to send either a winged queen or winged male in search of a place to call home.
 However, the colony does not have winged members until they build their numbers.

 A carpenter ant colony will wait until they have between two and three thousand workers, which may take several years.
 Once they reach that point, they will produce winged ants.
 Once the colony matures to the point they can produce winged ants, they will quickly get to work replicating them.